pekkaklarck/rf5survey/README.md

 the survey are after them.
 Also [raw data](responses.csv) is available with all personal information removed.

+Two online tickets to [RoboCon 2022](https://robocon.io) were raffled among the respondents who left their contact information.
+The lucky winners, selected by the [random](https://docs.python.org/3/library/random.html) module, are Anton Pääkkönen and Veijo Yli-Kätkä.
+Congratulations to them and thanks for everyone who participated the survey!

 ## Issues by priority

 Voted issues are listed below by priority with comments explaining why they